cowlum/Wasted-Spark-Ignition-Arduino/README.md

-# midniteignition
 Wasted Spark Ignition system for atomic4 engine.

-Next step will be remove the wifi webpage display and replace with nmea stream to onboard nmea server. e.g. IIRPM Decmber 2020 Engine running very well.
-Requires code cleanup.
+Next step will be remove the wifi webpage display and replace with nmea stream to onboard nmea server. e.g. IIRPM December 2020 Engine running very well.
+Requires code  and repo cleanup.

+ign-esp32-tdc-wifi.ino : rDdual core setup for wifi. ign-esp8266-tdc.ino : Stopped developing this but it was running well, the basis should work for an single core arduino

+The esp32 code is dual core and presents a wifi page for reading data as of 05/01/2022 The coil pack is a 032 905 106b
+Two magnets 180 degrees opposite are mounted to the fly wheel.
+One of the magents is at TDC.